RachelFurlong-dev/milestone-project3-v1/README.md

 - I have structured a database using [MongoDB](https://www.mongodb.com/), a document-oriented database program to support the Houseplantr app.
 Based on this information, I then created a database structure called houseplantr_db, within which I created 3 collections: categories, houseplants and users.
 - ![Houseplantr Mongo DB database](screenshots/dbhouseplantr.png)
-The collection 'houseplants' stores the specific fields of information submitted by the user via the Add Houseplant page form on the app when the user is logged in.
+The collection 'houseplants' stores the specific fields of information submitted by the user via the add_houseplant.html page form on the app when the user is logged in.
 - ![Houseplants collection](screenshots/dbhouseplant-records.png)
-The collection 'categories' stores the categories within which the houseplant records are grouped - for example, spiky, succukent, varigated, flowering, traiing and foliage.
+The collection 'categories' stores the categories within which the houseplant records are grouped - for example, spiky, succulent, varigated, flowering, traiing and foliage.
-The admin user can add or delete categories when logged in to the Manage Categories page.
+The admin user can add or delete categories when logged in to the categories.html page.
 - ![Categories collection](screenshots/dbcategories.png).
 The collection 'users' stores the username, salted password and chosen avatar of each user who has filled in the [registration page](https://houseplantr-v1.herokuapp.com/register) on the app.
 - ![Users collection](screenshots/dbregistered-users.png)